slavi010/dcn_game/README.md

 The board contains all the board's tiles.

 The tiles `BTile` follow the decorator pattern.
-Each tile must is composed at least of a `SimpleBTile` and `TopDecoratorBTile`.
+Each tile must be composed by at least of a `SimpleBTile` and `TopDecoratorBTile`.
 Each other decorator must be added in between them.

 ![Board and tiles](./readme_images/btile_class_diagram.png)

-Example of a chained BTile that for a 'tile'
+Example of a chained BTile that for a tile.
 ![Board and tiles](./readme_images/exemple_chaining_btile.png)

-Moreover, each tile can be linked with other tiles to for the actual board.
+Moreover, each tile can be linked with other tiles to create the actual board.

 ### Structure: The ServerEtat